 A lotus tattoo is a popular choice because it is rich in symbolic value.
 They are valued in Japan, and you will often see them being inked either on their own or with a water theme.
 For example, a piece that features a koi fish.
 The bloom is often associated with enlightenment and spiritual awakening.
 However, it also represents purity and strength.
 The beautiful flower grows in muddy waters, and many people are inspired by this, as it serves as a reminder that when life is hard, you can still find beauty in it.
 Or it can be interpreted as a way never to give up and continue to persevere.

 There are several Japanese masks, some worn for religious events and others for theatrical purposes and festivals.
 Your inspiration will determine your design.
 One popular choice for body art is the Hannya mask.
 You may feel it is dark or scary when you see it, but it is a symbol of good luck and is used to ward off evil.
 There is also a story of how it represents a woman consumed by passion and love, which is an appealing interpretation for those who have had their hearts broken or their affection rejected.

 16. Peony Tattoo

 In many Japanese tattoos, you may see designs including the peony.
-It is a beautiful flower and often inked in various bright colors, making for a bold and meaningful piece.
+It is a beautiful flower and often inked in various bright colors, making for a bold and meaningful tattoo.
 It symbolizes prosperity and good fortune but is also linked to life, perseverance, bravery, and honor.
 You can choose to get inked with a series of these blooms or add various other images, for example, a geisha or a crane, which adds even more meaning to your body art.